-In addition to last week’s post on corporate resolutions, another common document that you need when starting your business is corporate minutes.
+In addition to corporate resolutions, another common document that you need when starting your business is corporate minutes.
 These serve a variety of purposes.
 But at their most basic, they are used to keep a written record of the board of director meetings.
 Sometimes, the regulatory body in your state will need to see copies of these minutes.
 Your corporate binder will often have a section for you to keep the original minutes for each of your meetings.

 Most states require a C Corporation or S Corporation to keep minutes for their major meetings.
 Check with your lawyer to see if you are located in one of those states.
 If your company is an LLC however, you may not be required to keep minutes.